cwwang1979/IMASSL_CytoandCellBlock_PL/README.md

 # Interpretable Multi-stage Attention DL Network to Predict Malignancy in Cytological Smears and Cell Blocks of Pleural Effusion
-In this study, we proposed a deep learning framework, namely Interpretable Multi-stage Attention deep learning Network (IMAN), to predict pleural effusion status using 194 Cytological smears WSIs and 188 cell blocks WSIs from the Biobank of Tri-Service General Hospital, Taipei (TSGH).
+In this study, we proposed a deep learning framework, namely Interpretable Multi-stage Attention deep learning Network (IMAN), to predict malignancy using 194 cytological smears WSIs and 188 cell blocks WSIs of pleural effusion from the Biobank of Tri-Service General Hospital, Taipei (TSGH).

 ## Associated Publications